xave-finance/review-halodao-rewards-2021-06/Readme.md

 ## Scope

-The initial review focused on the [Project name](https://github.com/HaloDAO/halo-rewards.git) repository, identified by the commit hash `1cff704a4065256f30bb50858626aa7ef5552268`. ...
+The initial review focused on the [Halo Rewards](https://github.com/HaloDAO/halo-rewards.git) repository, identified by the commit hash `1cff704a4065256f30bb50858626aa7ef5552268`. ...

 <!-- We focused on manually reviewing the codebase, searching for security issues such as, but not limited to, re-entrancy problems, transaction ordering, block timestamp dependency, exception handling, call stack depth limitation, integer overflow/underflow, self-destructible contracts, unsecured balance, use of origin, costly gas patterns, architectural problems, code readability. -->